kjkwang/APIM-Gateway-Developer-Tools/README.md

 ### Installation Guides on the Wiki
-Follow this step by step insllation guide to set up Design Time and Run Time components and test this Beta release [Step By Step Installation Guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Step-by-Step-installation-Guide)
+To Test Beta release Follow this step by step insllation guide and set up various Design Time and Run Time components.
+[Step By Step Installation Guide](https://github.com/CAAPIM/APIM-Gateway-Developer-Tools/wiki/Step-by-Step-installation-Guide)

 ## Communication